midstar/bluetooth_speaker_scripts/README.md

     sh play.sh <audio file> <MAC>

-The MAC argument is optional.
+The MAC argument is optional in all the above commands.
 You can also write the MAC address to following file that needs to be in the same location as the scripts:

     speaker_mac.conf

+# Run from Home Assistant

+Personally I'm using the script to connect to the bluetooth speaker and to play audio, such as a doorbell sound, when someone hits my ZigBee button which I have at my front door.

+First of all write your speaker MAC address to speaker_mac.conf and put it in your script location.

+Add following rows to configuration.yaml

+    shell_command:
+      connect_bluetooth_speaker: sh /home/user/.homeassistant/bluetooth_speaker_scripts/connect.sh
+      doorbell_sound: sh /home/user/.homeassistant/bluetooth_speaker_scripts/play.sh /home/user/sound/doorbell.wav

+    binary_sensor:
+      - platform: command_line
+      command: 'sh /home/user/.homeassistant/bluetooth_speaker_scripts/is_connected.sh
+      name: 'Bluetooth Speaker'
+      payload_on: 'Connected'
+      payload_off: 'Disconnected'

+Now we have created two services that we can call from Home Assistant:

+- shell\_command.connect\_bluetooth\_speaker
+- shell\_command.doorbell\_sound

+You also have the binary sensor:

+- binary\_sensor.bluetooth\_speaker

+To automatically connect to Bluetooth speaker when it is disconneted add an automation:

+- Trigger: time\_pattern, every minute (/1)
+- Condition: State, binary\_sensor.bluetooth\_speaker, state: 'off'
+- Action: run service shell\_command.connect\_bluetooth\_speaker

 # Why not use pulsealsa?